 Heading out on a Hendersonville day trip is one of my favorite fall activities.
 It’s only about an hour away, maybe even less depending on where you live.
 It’s got great restaurants, breweries, wineries, some hiking nearby, and of course all the farms & orchards so you can get your fall on.

-This year we had Ellie in tow so the experience was a bit different.
-And I wondered how easy it would be to have her with us as we jumped around town.
+Now that we have Ellie in tow, our experiences is a bit different.
+Before our first trip, I wondered how easy it would be to have her with us as we jumped around town.
 Just how dog friendly is Hendersonville?
 Spoiler alert!
 It was super easy.
-And we’re already planning on heading back soon for another day trip.
+And now it’s an annual fall tradition.

 Hendersonville Day Trip

 Now I’ve included all the stops from our trips below.
 But I’ve also called out (via boxes) other options you may be interested in.
 Now most of these I’ve only researched (instead of, you know, actually done them), but I wanted to at least mention them.

 One last thing before we get into this, I’ve done this trip on both a Friday and a Saturday.
 For the Friday (my recommendation if you can swing it) we took a half day and got to Hendersonville around 12:30pm.
 This allowed us to beat the weekend crowds, but it also meant we got a bit of a late start.